Harajuku, Tokyo – 38 Things To Do + Photos 2025

 Vegan meatballs and hotdogs are also available, as are salads, snacks and the classic Dime Bar cheesecake.
 As they say in Sweden, ‘mycket bra’ (very good).

-You might like – Our guide to Tsukiji Outer Market Tokyo (formerly Tsukiji Fish Market) >
+You might like – Our guide to weird and wonderful things to do in Tokyo >

-One of Takeshita-dori’s newest shops, Universal Music Store Harajuju burst forth as Universal’s premier concept store in late 2023.
+One of Takeshita-dori’s newest shops, Universal Music Store Harajuku burst forth as Universal’s premier concept store in late 2023.

 Over four floors of fine music merchandise await, including a whole section dedicated to the Rolling Stones, RS No. 9 Harajuku.
 You might recognise this if you’ve been to Carnaby Street in London, where the first RS No.9 opened.